-For the school year 2020-21, Green Dot's approved middle school textbook list is included below.
-The needs of the Charter School are evaluated each year and textbooks, curriculum and other instructional materials are adjusted accordingly.
+For the school year 2019-2020, Green Dot's approved middle school textbook list is included below.
+The needs of the school are evaluated each year and textbooks, curriculum and other instructional materials are adjusted accordingly.

-SY202 20-21: Green Dot Middle School Textbooks and Instructional Materials

-ELA My Perspectives Grade 6

-• My Perspectives Grade 7

-• My Perspectives Grade 8

-Approved Grade-level Novels

-ELD • Inside Fundamentals 1 and 2

-Inside Level A

-Math • Illustrative Mathematics 6

-• Illustrative Mathematics 7

-• Illustrative Mathematics 8

-Science Stanford NGSS Integrated Curriculum Grade 6Stanford NGSS Integrated

-TT • Curriculum Grade 7Stanford NGSS Integrated Curriculum Grade 8

-History • CA IMPACT Grade 6 World History and Geography, Ancient Civilizations

-• IMPACT CA Grade 7 World History and Geography, Medieval and Early

-Modern Times

-• IMPACT CA Grade 8 United States History and Geography, Growth and

-Conflict

-Drama The Odyssey

-Exploring Theater Textbook

-Instructional Instructional materials for the courses above includes, but are not limited to:

-Materials • Novels

-• Articles

-Primary source documents

-• Textbooks

-Student Workbooks

-Manipulatives

-• Video and audio recordings relevant to the curriculum

-Technology software

-ELD • Edge: Inside the USA Fundamentals

-• Edge: Level 2

-Core ELA Curriculum with Sheltered Adaptations

-LAS Links

-Imagine Learning Dead 180/ System 44 Materials, L Deals

-Read 180/ System 44 Materials: L Book

-Kate Kinsella Academic Vocabulary Toolkit English 2D

-• English 3D
+9-20: Green Dot Middle School Textbooks and Instructional Materials Approved Grade-level Novels (e.g., Tuck Everlasting, The Giver, The Watsons Go To Birmingham, The Outsiders, Tom Sawyer, To Kill a Mockingbird) Inside Fundamentals 1 and 2Inside Level A Illustrative Mathematics 6 Illustrative Mathematics 7 Illustrative Mathematics 8 Glencoe: Focus on Earth Glencoe: Focus on Life Glencoe: Focus on Physical Science CA Grade 6 World History and Geography, Ancient Civilizations CA Grade 7 World History and Geography, Medieval and Early Modern Times CA Grade 8 United States History and Geography, Growth and Conflict The Odyssey Instructional materials for the courses above includes, but are not limited to: Novels Articles Primary source documents Textbooks Student Workbooks Manipulatives Video and audio recordings relevant to the curriculum Technology software

-Academic Support, Intervention and Enrichment
+Academic Support and Intervention